MrGreyfun/Local-Code-Interpreter/README.md

     - `gpt-4-0613` (and its 32K version)
     - `gpt-4-1106-preview`

     Older versions of the models will not work.
-Note that `gpt-4-vision-preview` lacks support function calling and is therefore not compatible with this program.
+Note that `gpt-4-vision-preview` lacks support for function calling, therefore, it should not be set as `GPT-4` model.

     For Azure OpenAI service users:
     - Set the `model_name` as your deployment name.